A Brief Overview of Sports Medicine

 Obviously, a lot has changed regarding sports safety in the years since the first Olympic Games were held in 776 BC.
 Advancements in protective gear, regulations and rules have helped to keep today’s athletes safe.
 However, as any sports fan or athlete knows, sports injuries are still a common occurrence.
 According to Johns Hopkins Medicine, there are more than 3.5 million children who suffer from a sports related injury every year.
 And that number is only counting kids!

 Sports medicine physicians play a crucial role in helping athletes who are young and old.
 A sports medicine physician’s goal is to help their patients heal from injuries and get back to their sports as quickly and safely as possible.
-Because of the advances in sports medicine and medical technology, athletes are now able to recover from sports related injuries faster than ever before.
+Because of the advances in sports medicine and medical technology, athletes are now able to recover from sports related injuries faster than ever.

 What is Sports Medicine?

 Sports medicine involves a wide scope of healthcare for athletes and individuals who are active.
 Sports medicine physicians are trained to address any orthopedic issue that is associated with sports.
-In order to see a sports medicine doctor, you do not have to be a “true” athlete who is part of an organized team.
-The sports medicine physicians at Puget Sound Orthopaedics are experts in treating sports related injuries and teaching you how to prevent injuries from happening in the future.
+In order to see a sports medicine doctor, you do not necessarily have to be a “true” athlete who is part of an organized team.
+The sports medicine physicians at Puget Sound Orthopaedics are experts in treating sports related injuries and teaching their patients how to prevent injuries from happening in the future.

 The History of Sports Medicine